pcaston/OpenPeerPower.github.io/source/_integrations/serial.markdown

 ---
 title: Serial
-description: Instructions on how to integrate data from serial connected sensors into Home Assistant.
+description: Instructions on how to integrate data from serial connected sensors into Open Peer Power.
 ha_category:
   - Sensor
 ha_release: 0.56